-From slippery floors and vacuum wires to valuable items and harsh chemicals – cleaning can be a risky business and getting into a dispute with a client could get messy.
+From tripping over vacuum wires to spilling harsh chemicals – running a cleaning doesn't come without risks.
+And getting into a dispute with a client could get messy.

 Whether you work solo or employ a crew, our cleaners insurance provides essential cover to protect your business from accidents, injury, damage to property and more.

 10% of cleaners paid £5 a month or less for their Superscript business insurance between July and September 2022.